 The Company owns interests in multiple mineral titles and claims in Peru.
 The recoverability of amounts shown for exploration and evaluation assets is dependent upon the discovery of economically recoverable reserves and confirmation of the Company's interest in the underlying mineral claims, the ability of the Company to obtain necessary financing to satisfy the expenditure requirements and to complete the development of properties, and upon future profitable production or proceeds from the disposition thereof.
 At the date of these interim condensed consolidated financial statements, the Company has not been able to identify a known body of commercial grade ore on any of its exploration and evaluation assets.
-The ability of the Company to realize the costs it has incurred to date on these exploration and evaluation assets is dependent upon the Company being able to identify a commercial ore body, to finance its exploration and evaluation assets.
+The ability of the Company to realize the costs it has incurred to date on these exploration and evaluation assets is dependent upon the Company being able to identify a commercial ore body, to finance its exploration costs and to resolve any environmental, regulatory or other constraints which may hinder the successful development of the exploration and evaluation assets.
 To date, the Company has not earned revenues and is considered to be in the exploration stage.
-As at December 31, 2024 the Company had working capital of \$11,796,504 (September 30, 2024 - \$12,698,726).
+As at March 31, 2025 the Company had working capital of \$10,038,485 (September 30, 2024 - \$12,698,726).
 Management believes that the Company has sufficient working capital to maintain its operations and activities for the next fiscal year.